Debt Ratio

 Opportunity

-If the company is highly leveraged, borrowing capacity is restricted.
+If the company is highly leveraged, its borrowing capacity is restricted.
 If the business has an opportunity to expand via vertical integration or geographically, banks will deny the additional credit needed.
-It is no different than you or I maxing out our credit cards; an emergency will be an issue.
+It is no different than you or me maxing out our credit cards; an emergency will be an issue.

-A reasonable amount of equity is necessary to reduce the debt ratio and provide for potential opportunity.
+A reasonable amount of equity is necessary to reduce the debt ratio and provide for potential opportunities.

 Proper Application of the Debt Ratio